-Protesters topple statues in Madison after arrest of man in bar incident
+Evers prepared to activate National Guard after night of unrest

 State Sen. Tim Carpenter (D-Milwaukee) says he was "assaulted" and punched and kicked in the head, neck and ribs.
 In a tweet, Carpenter stated that "8-10 people" attacked him.

-I took this pic- it got me assaulted & beat up.
-Punched/kicked in the head, neck, ribs.
-Maybe concussion, socked in left eye is little blurry, sore neck & ribs.
-8-10 people attacked me.
-Innocent people are going to get killed.
-Capitol locked- stuck in office.Stop violence nowPlz! pic.twitter.com/Zw2hdfYG66— Tim Carpenter (@TimCarpenterMKE) June 24, 2020

-Wisconsin Assembly Majority Leader Jim Steineke (R-Kaukauna) called on Gov. Tony Everns to deploy the Wisconsin National Guard to "protect the State Capitol" and those who have business there Wednesday.
+Wisconsin Assembly Majority Leader Jim Steineke (R-Kaukauna) overnight called on the governor to deploy the Wisconsin National Guard to "protect the State Capitol" and those who have business there Wednesday.

-There is business at the Capitol tomorrow that involves legislators, staff, and members of the public.
-I demand @GovEvers deploy the National Guard to protect the State Capitol and those in attendance.
-There must be adequate protection.— Jim Steineke (@jimsteineke) June 24, 2020

-There has been no statement from the governor's administration on the protests in the city as of this publication.
+Republican legislative leaders, including Steineke and Assembly Speaker Robin Vos, toured the damage Wednesday and held a news conference.

+“No police presence when the Capitol was being vandalized, no police presence when statues were being taken down, no police presence when a sitting Democratic state senator was being assaulted.
+This is a failure of leadership at all levels in the City of Madison and it has to end,” said Rep. Steineke.

 NBC 15 reports there had been protests throughout the day in the city.
 Demonstrators gathered outside the Dane County Jail Tuesday to protest the arrest of 28-year-old Devonere Johnson outside Coopers Tavern, 20 W. Mifflin St.